Euphonium repertoire: Vocal

 The large body of operatic arias, especially those for tenor or baritone, also provides an ideal source of literature for euphoniumists.
-Puccini's Vissi d'Arte and Nessun Dorma are often performed on euphonium, and Germanic art songs, such as Schumann's Dichterliebe or Brahms's Vier ernste Gesänge, are also popular transcriptions, as is Rachmaninoff's Vocalise Op.
-34 no. 14.
+Puccini's "Vissi d'arte" and "Nessun dorma" are often performed on euphonium, and German art songs, such as Schumann's Dichterliebe or Brahms's Vier ernste Gesänge, are also popular transcriptions, as is Rachmaninoff's "Vocalise", Op.
+34, no. 14.
 In performing vocal transcriptions, some adaptation may be necessary, either because the tessitura is uncomfortably high or because the original key may present fingering or intonation problems.

 Despite the prevalence of vocal transcriptions for euphonium, there remains much vocal work that is rarely, if ever, performed on euphonium, including Spanish, French, and German opera arias.
 The possibility of performing choral music in a euphonium ensemble is also intriguing, but not often seen.

 Cello and bassoon

 Another source of transcribed literature lies in the cello repertoire.
 Johann Sebastian Bach's six cello suites are a cornerstone of the euphonium's advanced repertoire and have been for some time; Leonard Falcone recorded two of the bourrees several decades ago in the first volume of his "Leonard Falcone and his Baritone" series.
-Two other cello pieces that are commonly played on euphonium are Benedetto Marcello's Sonata in F Major, from the Baroque era, and Julius Klengel's Concertino in C Major from the Romantic era.
+Two other cello pieces that are commonly played on euphonium are Benedetto Marcello's Sonata in F major, from the Baroque era, and Julius Klengel's Concertino in C major from the Romantic era.
 Of course, some adaptation is necessary when performing cello pieces, especially in the case of multiple stops and arpeggiated chords, as well as when considering the ease of technique in certain keys for cello as opposed to euphonium.
-A few bassoon pieces are regularly performed on euphonium as well, including Mozart's Concerto in B-flat Major K. 191 and Georg Philipp Telemann's Sonata in F Minor.
-Some pieces work the other way round, including Joseph Horowitz's Euphonium Concerto, which is often played on bassoon.
+A few bassoon pieces are regularly performed on euphonium as well, including Mozart's Concerto in B-flat major, K. 191 and Georg Philipp Telemann's Sonata in F minor.
+Some pieces work the other way round, including Joseph Horovitz's Euphonium Concerto, which is often played on bassoon.